 Our friends run their salt lamps 24-hours a day.
 I took the lamp in my home office off the timer and found that the surface temperature now consistently reads 102.2 degrees Fahrenheit.

 The key trick is the light bulb needs to warm the salt, in order for the lamp to actually work.
+LED Bulbs do not warm and activate the salt.
 Run your Himalayan salt lamp for several hours and check the surface temperature of the brightest points of the lamp.
 If the temperature is too low, the lamp may not be very effective.
 Replace the bulb with the next level wattage bulb to generate more internal heat.1 Be sure not to exceed the rating of the socket used with the lamp.

 Some of the salt lamps on the market come with a dimming switch.
 If the light is too dim, it may not generate enough heat to activate the Himalayan salt and the lamp is only being used for ambient light.